domenicoindrio/minecraft_bedrock_server_docker/README.md

 ---

-### World Data Backup
+### World Data Backup and Restore
+#### Backup
 To backup world data (manually or via cron job), use the `mc-backup` additional service.

-It spawns a lightweight temporary container that access the main service's world volume and creates a compressed backup in the `/backup` directory.
+This spawns a lightweight, temporary container that access the `mc-server`'s world volume, compress its data and safely stores the resulting archive in the dedicated `minecraft_backups` volume.

-The logic is handled by `backup.sh`.
+Build instructions are defined in `Dockerfile_backup`, the logic is handled by `backup.sh`.

 To avoid file corruption, stop the server briefly before backing up:
 ```bash